reeceb1938/COMP3911-Recursive-Descent-Parser-Generator/README.md

 ### Terminals

-The first line of the grammar definition file should be of the form `T: A, B, C`, where `A, B, C` is the comma separated list of terminals.
+The first line of the grammar definition file should be of the form `T: a, b, c`, where `a, b, c` is the comma separated list of terminals.
 To include the comma symbol as a terminal escape it with a backslash (\\).

+We use the convention that terminals are lower case.

 #### Pre-defined Terminals

 | Symbol | Meaning |
 | - | - |
+| epsilon | The empty word
 | identifier | Any user specified identifier, e.g. names of variables / classes
 | integer_constant | Any valid decimal number
 | string_literal | Any string literal